by R.T. Allenson

 BLOOD-RED SEA IN THE PORT OF TERROR

-The picture above it was the all-too familiar seaside of Port Hale, still choked by rows of dead fish and covered by that detestable and unnatural fog.
+The picture above it was the all-too-familiar seaside of Port Hale, still choked by rows of dead fish and covered by that detestable and unnatural fog.
 Three months after September and it was still the same death-ridden town of stinking fish and choking mist.
 Something was wrong with Port Hale and I wanted to know what it was.

 I felt sick and that damnable fog did not help at all.

-I took my boat into sea, rowing silently through the blood-red waters and the rolling fog.
+I took my boat into the sea, rowing silently through the blood-red waters and the rolling fog.
 Each time I padded the oar, I would hit something from underneath.
 Sometimes, I would see a shark devouring the dead only for it to die as well, choking on the blood.

 I was in my dream then, the murky depths in the deep dark cold.
 As I made my way deeper, I felt the seafloor under me, and as if by instinct, I touched it.
-The feeling was familiar, like that in my dream, but nothing could have prepared me for what I saw then.
+The feeling was familiar, like that in my dream, but nothing could have readied me for what I saw then.

 I struggled upwards, past the decaying corpses of sea creatures that were unwilling victims of an abortion from beyond our plane of existence.
-I did not care when water filled my mouth, nor did I give any thought to the whispering voices of dead calling from beneath the waves.
+I did not care when water filled my mouth, nor did I give any thought to the whispering voices of the dead calling from beneath the waves.
 There was something more terrible in that deep, dark place, and I was afraid it was still alive.

 I do not know who fished me out from the waters, but I knew then that I would never see again.
-The water, they told me, had acidic properties, and it had bleached my eyes and rendered me virtually blind.
-I lament this situation for although I would never again be able to see that enormous eye from the beneath the waters, it’s all I can see now in my blindness and in the darkness of my thoughts.
+The water, they told me, had acidic properties, and it had bleached my eyes and rendered me blind.
+I lament this situation for although I would never again be able to see that enormous eye from the beneath the waters, it’s all I can see now in my blindness, and in the darkness of my thoughts.

 The nurse has left the window open.
 I know this because I can feel the cold, unforgiving air of Adenburg painfully caress my burnt skin.
-I do not know how far above I am from the streets, but I can tell I’m at a high enough floor from the harrowing cries of the people below.
+I do not know how far above I am from the streets, but I can tell I’m on a high enough floor from the harrowing cries of the people below.